shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

      ![image](../media/lab01-87.png)

-## Task: Create the allocation method details
+## Task 2 : Create the allocation method details

 In this task, Alex creates the allocation method details by importing an excel file with the details.
 You must download the sample data - Allocation Method Details.zip for this task.